CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/05_the_atm_speaks.md

-Now, that the basic functions are working, it is time to give the ATM a voice of its own.
+Now that the basic functions are working, it is time to give the ATM a voice of its own.
 We shall focus on the *happy path* to begin with and configure successful transaction messages.

 As always, we start with a User Story:
 ```
 As an ATM
 In order to provide better customer service
-I need to display messages upon successful transactions
+I need to display informative messages upon successful transactions
 ```

 Next, we meet up with Cypress and create a new test file: ```atmDisplaysMessages.feature.js```